Elie Ferzli

-Elie Ferzli (إيلي الفرزلي; born 22 November 1949 in Zahle, Lebanon) is a Lebanese and Eastern Orthodox Christian politician.
+Elie Ferzli (إيلي الفرزلي; born 22 November 1949 in Zahle, Lebanon) is a Lebanese politician.
 He served as Information Minister and Deputy Speaker of the Parliament of Lebanon in the early 2000s.
 He was succeeded by as deputy speaker Farid Makari in 2005.
 He expressed pro-Syrian sentiments during the Cedar Revolution.

-In 2018, he was reelected to parliament, and took again the seat of Deputy Speaker of the Parliament of Lebanon.
+Born to a Greek Orthodox Christian family, on 23 May 2018, he was reelected to parliament, and took again the seat of Deputy Speaker of the Parliament of Lebanon.
 In 2021, he skipped the line for vaccinations against COVID-19, taking the vaccine despite not being in neither the correct age group nor the correct risk group.
 In May 2022, he lost his parliamentary seat despite several attempts at manipulating the results.